AmeliaSZK/CoulAdj-TestSamples/README.md

 # CoulAdj-TestSamples

-This repository contains an elaborate set of images meant to be used when testing the correctness and performance of an implementation of CoulAdj.
+This repository contains an elaborate set of images meant to be used when testing the correctness and performance of a CoulAdj implementation.

-These images were created because previously, the big images used to test the performance were proprietary and couldn't be freely distributed.
+These images were created because previously, the big images used to test the performances were proprietary and couldn't be freely distributed.

-All samples should produce the same output, and this output should be identical, line by line, to `golden.tsv`.
-(The line endings may differ depending on the platform where the output was produced.)
+All samples should produce the same output, and this output should be identical, byte for byte(\*), to `golden.tsv`. (\*: The line endings may differ depending on the platform where the output was produced.)